-The dose must be expressed in metric units, avoiding decimal points wherever possible by using whole dose units, i.e. 125 micrograms rather than 0.125mg.
+The dose must be expressed in dose form e.g. 1 tablet.
+If prescribing partial, liquid or injectable dose metric units must be used, avoiding decimal points. i.e. 125 micrograms rather than 0.125mg.
 The word "micrograms" must be shown in full and not abbreviated to mcg, to avoid confusion with milligrams (mg).
 The following abbreviations are standard means of indicating the routes.